 Ignition Gear Injury

-Your ignition may be malfunctioning if your automobile is old.
+Your ignition may malfunction if your automobile is old.
 It necessitates a significant amount of force to begin a vehicle with a damaged ignition key.
 In certain circumstances, the automobile could then shut off after a brief period.

 By sparking the spark plug, ignition valves produce the energy necessary to fire the combination of gasoline and air.
 The panel flashing lights & slow motor powering are typical signs of a broken ignition key.